With Jesus

 It should have been me.

-The thief up on the cross next to Jesus was sentenced to die for the bad things he had done.
+The thief on the cross next to Jesus was sentenced to die for the bad things he had done.

 That was me….before I put my faith in Jesus.